MyrtheTi/sensory_feedback/README.md

 ### EMG calibration

-For the EMG recording, don the custom made liner and socket correctly and connect to the PICS through the Össur Toolbox.
+For the EMG recording, don the custom made liner and socket correctly and connect to the EMG system through the Össur Toolbox.
+EMG calibration can be done by manually adding the maximum voluntary contraction and rest levels in `mvc.csv` and `rest.csv` files after a signal check or by following the steps described below:

-Record about 10 to 12 seconds of rest activity and save this log in `rest.csv`.
+- Record about 10 to 12 seconds of rest activity and save this log in `rest.csv`.
-Then ask the user to contract their extensor muscle 3 times for a few seconds with rest in between.
+- Ask the user to contract their extensor muscle 3 times for a few seconds with rest in between.
-Save this log in `extend.csv`.
+- Save this log in `extend.csv`.
-Repeat this process for the flexor muscle and save the file in `flex.csv`.
+- Repeat this process for the flexor muscle and save the file in `flex.csv`.

-Before running the EMG_calibration, make sure all files are saved in the folder that corresponds to the user and the date.
+- Make sure all files are saved in the folder that corresponds to the user and the date.
-Then run [EMG_calibration.py](src/EMG_calibration.py) on laptop to create rest_activity and mvc files.
+- Run [EMG_calibration.py](src/EMG_calibration.py) on laptop to create rest_activity and mvc files.
-Finally, copy these files to the correct folder on the microprocessor.
+- Copy these files to the correct folder on the microprocessor.

 ### Feedback calibration